ysh0566/go-mihome/README.md

 `go-mihome` provides a root-level `package miot` for reusable Xiaomi MIoT primitives in Go.

+The implementation is inspired by [XiaoMi/ha_xiaomi_home](https://github.com/XiaoMi/ha_xiaomi_home), the Xiaomi Home integration for Home Assistant.

 The package currently covers:

 - typed Xiaomi cloud OAuth and read/write APIs